otovo/react-losen/README.md

 `react-losen` is built with React and it's [Context API](https://reactjs.org/docs/context.html) under the hood.
 We use [render props](https://reactjs.org/docs/render-props.html) to expose functionality to child components.

+We use [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) for state management via url.
+Include `url-search-params-polyfill` in your apps dependencies to support IE.

 ### Developing

 Use `yarn dev` to spin up a dev server which let's you view and play with the source components.
 To get started, create a `.md` in the `./pages` directory.
 It uses MDX which let's you import and write